Home › magazine › european reports › 2013

 21st of June 2013A board member of the Polish Cleaning Industry Chamber (PIGC) has been appointed to take part in a high level advisory group to the European Commission’s work.
 Correspondent for ECJ Marek Kowalski reports.

-Due to the involvement of the board of Polish Cleaning Industry Chamber (PIGC), supported by the leaders of the Polish Confederation of
+Due to the involvement of the board of Polish Cleaning Industry Chamber (PIGC), supported by the leaders of the Polish Confederation of Private Employers Lewiatan, Krzysztof Pozna?ski – a board member of PIGC - was appointed to take part in a high level advisory group to the European Commission’s work.

 Quality marks and codes in the Netherlands